WebGPU <img>, <canvas>, and <video> Textures

 importExternalTexture() returns a GPUExternalTexture, which can be sampled like a texture in your shaders (with some limits, more on that in a moment).
 It can’t, however, have its contents changed, copied from, or otherwise manipulated.
 This restriction allows the browser to implement importExternalTexture() without creating a copy of the video frame, which can represent a big performance boost and memory savings!

 Also, due to how browsers implement GPUExternalTextures they have some special needs regarding how they’re used in shaders.
 When declaring the binding the type needs to be texture_external and sampling needs to happen with the textureSampleBaseClampToEdge() function explicitly.
-(GPUExternalTextures have no mipmaps to sample from, and the API enforces that they use clamp-to-edge wrapping, hence the unweildy name.)
+(GPUExternalTextures have no mipmaps to sample from, and the API enforces that they use clamp-to-edge wrapping, hence the unwieldy name.)

 A simple fragment shader that uses an external texture looks like this: